shaik1002/biggitlabbomb/doc/administration/auth/ldap/ldap-troubleshooting.md

 #### Memberships not granted

-Sometimes you may think a particular user should be added to a GitLab group through LDAP group sync, but for some reason it's not happening.
+Sometimes you may think a particular user should be added to a GitLab group via LDAP group sync, but for some reason it's not happening.
 You can check several things to debug the situation.